mrjohannchang/minimum-qt-for-python-desktop-application-demo/README.md

    **Note**: This is undocumented but IMHO the most authenticated way to do it.

+8. Demonstrate how to hook the UI building

 ## License

 [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/)